WebAssembly/spec/proposals/gc/Post-MVP.md

 ## Method Dispatch

 Right now OO-style method dispatch requires downcasting the receiver parameter from the top receiver type in the method's override group.
 As of May 2022, unsafely removing this receiver downcast improved performance by 3-4% across a suite of real-world j2wasm workloads.
 Introducing a method dispatch mechanism into WebAssembly and its type system would allow these receiver casts to be removed and may enable additional engine optimizations for dispatch as well, making 3-4% a lower bound on the potential improvements.

+It is possible that method dispatch can be designed to work well with the more general [static fields](#static-fields) idea above.

 **Why Post-MVP:** Method dispatch can also be easily expressed without being built into WebAssembly, so this would be a fair amount of extra complexity for a modest performance improvement and no additional benefits.
 Considering this as an optimimzation after shipping the MVP makes the most sense.